learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 ## Setup

 To code along, fork and clone this lab.
 Run `bundle install` to make sure all of your dependencies are installed.
 Run `shotgun` to make sure that your application can run.
-There are tests, so make sure you're running `rspec` periodically to make sure you code is behaving as expected.
+There are tests, so make sure you're running `learn` periodically to make sure you code is behaving as expected.

 ### Starter Code